derdudev/gaussEx.sty/README.md

 ```

 ## Matrix classes
-Instead of using `\newmatrix`, users can now define new matrix classes using `\NewGexMatrix`.
+Instead of using `\newmatrix`, authors can now define new matrix classes using `\NewGexMatrix`.
 This command takes two arguments:
-1. The name of the matrix cls
+1. The name of the matrix class
-2. The options that should be set under that cls
+2. The options that should be set under that class

 For example, to create a matrix with `\left(` and `\right)` delimiters, one could write
 ```latex